 You can get a home inspector to test for radon levels in your home.
 Just make sure the person you hire is certified by the Canadian National Radon Proficiency Program (C-NRPP).
 You can find these pros on the C-NRPP website.
 My Mike Holmes Inspectors can perform radon testing, including testing for other contaminants like mold and VOCs.

-Who should test their homes?
+Who should test their homes for radon gas?

 - People moving into a new home.
 You should test your indoor air quality as part of your home inspection to ensure it’s safe for your family.